GreySole/Spooder/README.md

 Use `npm run dev` to run Spooder in development mode.
 This sets the web UI's hosting port to 3001.
 In another shell, use `npm run start-front` to run the web UI's development server which will run on port 3000 like usual.
 Use `npm run build-front` to create an optimized build for the web UI.
 When built, Spooder can be started up normally with your changes to the web UI.

 # Support The Project
 If you find this tool useful, please consider supporting me and the project on KoFi.
-You'll get access to the latest dev updates and my personal plugins like the animal launcher :3 https://ko-fi.com/greyfursole
+You'll get access to the latest dev updates and my personal plugins like the fox launcher :3 https://ko-fi.com/greyfursole